babakzaree/commit-rules/commit-rules.md

 ### Don't Commit Half-Done Work

 You should only commit code when a logical component is completed.
-Split a feature‘s implementation into logical chunks that can be completed quickly so that you can commit often.
+Split a feature's implementation into logical chunks that can be completed quickly so that you can commit often.
 If you‘re tempted to commit just because you need a clean working copy (to check out a branch, pull in changes, etc.) consider using Git‘s «Stash» feature instead.

 ### Test Your Code Before You Commit